-Expressivity.
-Kaplan and Kay (1994) apply their analysis to two-level phonology and show that it, like the SPE-style grammars, expresses all and only regular relations.
-They conclude "Although there may be aesthetic or explanatory differences between the two formal systems, empirical coverage by itself cannot be used to choose between them."
+Kaplan and Kay (1994) apply their analysis to 2LP and show that it, like the SPE-style grammars, expresses all and only regular relations.
+They conclude 'Although there may be aesthetic or explanatory differences between the two formal systems, empirical coverage by itself cannot be used to choose between them'.